 - Background information relevant to the proposed project

-- Any special issues or problems that the Board should consider, including other funding sources for this project
+- Any special issues that the Board should consider, including other funding sources for this project

 - First payment: 50% of total amount granted

 - Second payment: 25% of total amount granted when receive brief budget/receipts showing initial funds have been appropriately spent

 - Third payment: final 25% of the total amount granted when receive brief budget/receipts showing funds have been appropriately spent

 - Any previously dispersed funds not spent by the end of the grant period will revert immediately to Standing Up to POTS® via check or PayPal.

 - A grantee may request a continuation of the project in writing at least one month before termination of the grant, if necessary.
 Requests for extension should include a report on the project thus far, the reason an extension is being requested, and a plan for the completion of the project